GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 ### FY23 wins

 <div class="blue-hilighted-insights">
+    <h4 id="benefits-locator-tool" tabindex="-1">Benefits Locator Tool</h4>
-    <p><span class="text-bold">Benefits Locator Tool</span><br/>Last time you heard about this investment, it was a 10x investment called the "Benefits Eligibility Awareness Resource Service" (BEARS), and it had just graduated from Phase 4 of our pipeline. <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://www.usa.gov/benefit-finder">Today it's a fully operational product</a> transitioned to a new home at USA<span>.</span>gov, which will iterate, improve, own, and sustain the product moving forward.</p>
+    <p>Last time you heard about this investment, it was a 10x investment called the "Benefits Eligibility Awareness Resource Service" (BEARS), and it had just graduated from Phase 4 of our pipeline. <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://www.usa.gov/benefit-finder">Today it's a fully operational product</a> transitioned to a new home at USA<span>.</span>gov, which will iterate, improve, own, and sustain the product moving forward.</p>
 </div>

 <div class="blue-hilighted-insights">
-    <p><a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://benefits.gov"><span class="text-bold">Benefits.gov Discovery</span></a><br/>In collaboration with the Department of Labor (DOL), Office of Management and Budget (OMB) and USA.gov, the 10x team led a discovery effort to develop a notional roadmap for a "Federal Front Door" where customers can locate actionable information on the benefits, services, and programs the federal government offers.
+    <h4 id="benefits-locator-tool" tabindex="-1"><a class="usa-link usa-link--external text-bold" rel="noreferrer" target="_blank" href="https://benefits.gov">Benefits.gov Discovery</a></h4>
+    <p>In collaboration with the Department of Labor (DOL), Office of Management and Budget (OMB) and USA.gov, the 10x team led a discovery effort to develop a notional roadmap for a "Federal Front Door" where customers can locate actionable information on the benefits, services, and programs the federal government offers.
 </p>
 </div>

 <div class="blue-hilighted-insights">
-    <p><span class="text-bold">Automated Security Authorization Processing (ASAP)</span><br/>10x partnered with the Federal Risk and Authorization Management Program (FedRAMP<sup>&reg;</sup>) to <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://www.fedramp.gov/2022-05-19-first-oscal-system-security-plan">strengthen and automate their compliance checklist</a>.
+    <h4 id="benefits-locator-tool" tabindex="-1">Automated Security Authorization Processing (ASAP)</h4>
+    <p>10x partnered with the Federal Risk and Authorization Management Program (FedRAMP<sup>&reg;</sup>) to <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://www.fedramp.gov/2022-05-19-first-oscal-system-security-plan">strengthen and automate their compliance checklist</a>.
 It increases FedRAMP's capacity to meet governmentwide demand for secure cloud services. </p>
 </div>

 ### Celebrating "No"